Stevegates/crate-spade/README.md

 - [x] display discogs collection of user
 - [x] get metadata for discogs releases
 - [x] handle different ordering of tracks in spotify/discogs album
+- [x] be able to export collection + metadata in one file
+- [ ] be able to import collection + metadata from one file
 - [ ] be able to manually search spotify album, if no match was found
 - [ ] be able to fill in tempo manually, if no match was found
 - [ ] be able to tag releases / tracks